cram-connect/cram-connect.github.io/index.md

 ## Galaxy Deployment
 "Cram Connect is deployed using Galaxy.
 Due to the expiration of our free trial, our site cannot be accessed through Galaxy at this time."

 ...is what we would normally say.
-However, we were able to get a friend, outside of our group, to register for a free trial, and we were able to deploy our app via Galaxy.
+However, we were able to get a friend, outside of our group, to register for a free trial, and we were able to deploy our app via Galaxy again.
 Check it out [here](http://cram-connect.meteorapp.com/#/), or by pasting the following in the web browser:
 ```
 http://cram-connect.meteorapp.com/#/
 ```